bilalmasud07/DataCollectorAPI/README.md

-This repo contains end-to-end data pipelines, from data collection to storage, and finally, to data retrieval through a custom API.
-This project involves working with an open API, storing the collected data in a Postgres database, and Flask API to query and analyze the stored data.

 ## About DataCollectorAPI

 The aim of this project is to develop end-to-end data pipelines that span the entire process from data collection to storage, and ultimately to data retrieval through a bespoke API.
 The project entails interacting with an open API to gather data, storing this data in a PostgreSQL database, and creating a REST API for querying and analyzing the stored data.